E-2 Visa (Treaty Investor)

 There is no specific dollar amount that must be invested to meet the substantial amount requirement, but the investment must meet one of two tests:

-• The E-2 visa qualifying investment amount must represent a significant proportion of the total value of the business enterprise; or
+• The E-2 visa qualifying investment amount must represent a significant proportion of the total value of the existing business enterprise; or

 • The E-2 visa qualifying investment amount must be sufficient to establish a profitable and viable business of the type contemplated.